-In the Secondary Years we provide a personalised and comprehensive curriculum for students aligned to AusVELS and driven by individual Career Action Plans.
+In the Secondary Years we provide a personalised and comprehensive programs for students aligned to the Victorian Curriculum.

-We develop students’ exposure and experiences beyond their immediate surroundings and community.
+We develop students’ exposure and experiences beyond their immediate surroundings and extend the student’s experiences to incorporate the community.
+Secondary Years students learn and practice safe behaviours when travelling on transport and when in the community.

-Students have access to programs run in the kitchen as well as the landscaped areas, which surround our classrooms.
+Students have access to programs which include a full serviced kitchen as well as the landscaped areas, which surround our classrooms.
 These additional facilities and environments provide students with the opportunity to access both active and passive zones.

 Programs are designed to consolidate skill development around English, Mathematics, Technology, Communication, Personal and Interpersonal Development.
 There is an emphasis on the identification and development of suitable pathways for students that will equip them with transferable skills and knowledge required as young adults for leaving school and in post school settings.